nigelawj/tmt-app/README.md

 # Notes
 - 'dotenv' instead of 'config' should be used to handle env. variables
-- config files containing MongoURI are not commited; config files (default.json) will need to be created
+- config files containing MongoURI are not commited; swap to dotenv and use process.env.MONGO_URI, which can be set as a Heroku env. var as well (TO-DO)

 Thank you TraversyMedia for guiding me alongside the development of this app!